-3. This action has been filed to combat e-commerce store operators who trade upon Audi's reputation and goodwill by selling and/or offering for sale unauthorized and unlicensed products, including vehicle parts and accessories, using infringing and counterfeit versions of the federally registered Audi trademarks (the "Counterfeit Audi Products").
-Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale and selling Counterfeit Audi Products to unknowing consumers.
-E-commerce stores operating under the Seller Aliases share unique identifiers establishing a logical relationship between them and that Defendants' counterfeiting operation arises out of the same transaction, occurrence, or series of transactions or occurrences.
+3. This action has been filed by Plaintiff to combat e-commerce store operators who trade upon Audi's reputation and goodwill by selling and/or offering for sale unauthorized and unlicensed products, including vehicle parts and accessories, using infringing and counterfeit versions of the federally registered Audi trademarks (the "Counterfeit Audi Products").
+Defendants create e-commerce stores operating under one or more Seller Aliases that are advertising, offering for sale, and selling Counterfeit Audi Products to unknowing consumers.
+Defendants' activities, occurring at the same time and in the same retail space and manner as one another, blend together to create a single negative impression on consumers such that they constitute the same occurrence or series of occurrences.
 Defendants attempt to avoid and mitigate liability by operating under one or more Seller Aliases to conceal both their identities and the full scope and interworking of their counterfeiting operation.
 This action was filed to combat Defendants' counterfeiting of the registered Audi trademarks, as well as to protect unknowing consumers from purchasing Counterfeit Audi Products over the Internet.
-The Audi brand has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of the valuable

-Audi trademarks as a result of Defendants' actions and Plaintiff seeks injunctive and monetary relief.
+The Audi brand has been and continues to be irreparably damaged through consumer confusion, dilution, and tarnishment of the valuable Audi trademarks as a result of Defendants' actions and Plaintiff seeks injunctive and monetary relief.